 If you’re avoiding caffeine for whatever reason, I’d suggest using rooibos chai tea – it’s a naturally caffeine-free herbal tea that tastes identical to normal tea with lots of extra health benefits!

 I just soak the teabag in a small amount of water, along with some fresh grated ginger for a lovely gingery flavour.
 You can use ground ginger if you want, but I really recommend fresh ginger for optimum flavour.

 Meanwhile, just heat up your milk of choice.
-My go-to plant-based milk for hot drinks is this Plenish cashew milk because it’s so rich, creamy and naturally sweet without added sugar.
+My go-to plant-based milk for hot drinks is unsweetened cashew milk because it’s so rich, creamy and naturally sweet without added sugar.
 But you can use whatever you want!

 Just add the tea and ginger mixture to your hot milk and sweeten to taste.
 I like to use date syrup because its rich flavour reminds me of molasses, which is sometimes used to make gingerbread.

-- 1 tablespoon date syrup (or any other sweetener), to taste
+- 1 tablespoon date syrup, to taste (or sub any other sweetener)

 - Place teabag and grated ginger in a mug with a small amount of hot water